How to watch SpaceX bring NASA astronauts back to Earth this weekend

 Sunday, Aug.
 2:

-- Splashdown in the Atlantic Ocean is targeted for 11:42 a.m.
+- Splashdown in the Gulf of Mexico is targeted for 11:42 a.m.
 PT.

 - Post-splashdown news conference set for 2 p.m.
 PT.